How to have a great first-time (or repeat!) experience at Northern Sky Theater

 The park seating is oversized wooden benches with backs.
 Cushions are available to rent for a small fee, or feel free to bring your own padding of choice.
 The amphitheater seating rises naturally from the stage to the very back of the theater — so there isn’t a bad seat in the house.
 Please arrive no later than 10 minutes prior to the performance.

 Get here!
 We can’t wait to see you.

 It is NOT necessary to have a state park sticker to enter the park to see a Northern Sky performance, as long as you park in our parking lot and enter less than one hour prior to the performance.
 If you do plan to spend time in the park prior to show time, you can get Day park passes for $10 for WI state residents ($3 for WI state residents 65 and older), and $13 for out-of-state visitors.

 We hope that every night we have a performance we don’t see any raindrops, but storms do happen every so often during shows.
 For more information on what happens if it rains during an outdoor show — and more frequently asked questions — head here.

 We opened the doors to our new Creative Center and indoor Gould Theater right in time for the 2019 fall season.
-We’re thrilled to be presenting our first full slate of shows — six total for the summer and fall — in the Gould this year in addition to shows at our outdoor amphitheater at Peninsula State Park.
+We’re thrilled to be presenting two shows in the Gould this year in addition to shows at our outdoor amphitheater at Peninsula State Park.
 Take a look at the information below so you’ll know what to expect when you attend an indoor Northern Sky performance!

 Get to know The Gould.